 The easiest solution: Get the with Chase Freedom Visa and get 1% cash back on everything, as well as 5% cash back sometimes.
 It adds up!

 A very profitable hobby

 In 2011, I made $3,844 tax free (equivalent to making $5,125 at a real job after paying 25% in taxes) and received 238,000 frequent flyer miles (worth more than 11 round trip tickets) without leaving the ground.
 All thanks to cash back and airline credit cards.

 When you have a credit card, I strongly suggest that you pay off your balance in full every month.
 If you cannot afford something, don’t buy it.
 Period.

-Thank you for clicking on the referral links in this post.
+Thank you for clicking on Chip’s Favorite Credit Card Offers for up-to-date deals, terms, and conditions on these cards and more.
 I appreciate it!
 Not only will that ensure you get the correct offer, but we may get a referral credit from approvals.
 That support helps keep the 1s and 0s spinning around cyberspace bringing great Chip’s Money Tips to you!!
-Check out Chip’s Money Tips credit card search engine for my other favorite cards.
+Many graciases.
+Email me if you have any questions about which card might be right for your situation.

 Hi Everybody.
 Welcome to ChipsMoneyTips.
 I’m Chip Chinery with a Money Hack, if you will.
 I will, I did.
 I do.

 In 2011, I made $3,844 tax free doing this.
 That’s the equivalent of earning $5,125 at a real job, after paying 25% in taxes.
 I also collected 238,000 airline frequent flyer miles without leaving terra firma.